This

 Net Abuse?

-occurrences of Net Abuse, and will take action according to the circumstances
+Net Abuse, and will take action according to the circumstances and severity

-and severity of the abuse.
-For first offenders, TCS will normally
+of the abuse.
+For first offenders, TCS will normally issue a warning,

 Possible termination of account. |